top of page

 -

-187 hours of mentorship and technical assistance, including garden improvements and drip irrigation repair
+Provided 187 hours of mentorship and technical assistance, including garden improvements and drip irrigation repairs

 -